FrankDocu/Lichess-Development-Onboarding/Username-policy.md

 If a username is deemed inappropriate, the user account should be closed.
 Adding a shadowban before closing the account, will ensure that the email address can't be used to create a new account.

-Usernames are public and displayed all other the site.
+Usernames are public and displayed all over the site.
 They will be read by kids using lichess.

 In general, **a username chosen with the intent of generating negative emotional reactions**, is bad.
 This includes, but is not limited to: